 The Festive 500 is one of those rites of passage in many road cyclist’s eyes.
 For some, they might ride this mileage every week, but for others it may be a goal they eye up over the year.
 Whether you do or don’t manage to complete it, it doesn’t matter - as long as you enjoy the process.
 And at any time it begins to feel like a chore, and it ends up sucking the life out of you, then maybe give it a pass until next year.
 Cycling is meant to be fun, after all!

 The Spoked app can help you to take the guesswork out of your rides for the Festive 500.
 Simply enter in your longer term goals and tell the app how much time you have available to train and it will do the rest.
 Want to give it a go?
-Download it from the App Store or from Google Play for a free trial.
-Or want to leverage the Spoked technology in your business?
+Download it from the App Store or from Google Play for free, and every new user will be offered a free trial of our top Pro tier plan for 30 days.
+Want to leverage the Spoked technology in your business?
 Read more here.